DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 * City / Country
 * Relocation support
-* Posibility to work remotely
+* Possibility to work remotely

 And don't forget to include contain details and the link to the job description :)

 Since we're a data community, please make sure the positions are related to data or to software development.

-Relevant positions:
+Examples of relevant positions:

 * Data/product analyst
 * Data scientist